THE MOST IMPORTANT STEP: BUILDING YOUR BIRTH TEAM

 A midwife is a clinical practitioner trained to view birth as a normal physiological process.
 Some midwives practice at hospitals (then they too must work within their institution's policies), others at birth centers and some just do home births.
-No midwives can perform surgery.
-An on-call OB would perform surgery if it becomes necessary.
-Hospital midwives can order an epidural.
-Midwives can suture (even out of hospital).
-Midwives are specially trained in non-pharmaceutical pain relief options.
+Midwives do not perform surgery—but an on-call OB can perform surgery if it becomes necessary.
+Hospital midwives can order an epidural, suture (even out of hospital), and are specially trained in non-pharmaceutical pain relief options.

-- Midwives can also handle all of your GYN needs prior to pregnancy, during pregnancy and beyond.
+Midwives can also handle all GYN needs prior to pregnancy, during pregnancy and beyond.

 A birth doula is a non-clinical birth coach who provides emotional, advocacy and educational support during pregnancy and birth.
-They do not replace your OB or Midwife.
-And they do not replace your partner.
-They are there to help make your birth day party the best it can be by making sure the pregnant person's needs are being met, and that the pregnant person is an active participant in their birthing experience.
+They don’t replace an OB or midwife, nor are they a replacement for the support a partner provides!
+Doulas make sure the pregnant person is an active participant in their birthing experience, and that all their needs are being met to ensure the birth day party is the best it can possibly be!
 There are also postpartum doulas who can help take care of and teach the lactating parent and baby post-birth from the comfort of your home. ⠀

-- The doula is likely the only person on your team (other than your partner) who will be with you continuously throughout your labor.
-If you are birthing in a hospital, you will likely spend most of your labor (and sometimes even pushing) without your Doctor or Midwife present.
-They will be watching you from the monitors outside.
+The doula is likely the only person on the birth team (other than a partner) who will be there continuously throughout labor.
+If birthing in a hospital, it’s likely that most of the labor experience (and sometimes even pushing) will happen without a doctor or midwife present.
+They’ll be watching from the monitors outside!

-- Your doula can meet you at your home first, help you labor there and help you with your transition to your birth place.
+A doula can meet expectant parents at home first to help labor there, and then help transition to the birthing place.

 Learn more by listening to our BIRTH IS SOOOO RELEVANT and WHAT THE BLEEP HAPPENS IN CHILDBIRTH- ORGASMS AND OTHER CRAZY THINGS podcast episodes.